Eurrhyparodes syllepidia

-Eurrhyparodes syllepidia is a moth in the family Crambidae.
+Eurrhyparodes syllepidia is a species of moth in the family Crambidae.
 It was described by George Hampson in 1898.
 It is found in Mexico and Costa Rica.

+Description

 The wingspan is about 28 mm.
 The forewings are brown, suffused with purplish fuscous.
 There is a series of white points on the costa.
 The hindwings are semihyaline yellow with a black base.